 Section 4 — Distributing UGC Across Paid and Organic Channels

-Start by treating UGC as a distribution-first asset: the creative must be mapped to channels and measurement before final edits.
+Begin by treating UGC as a distribution-first asset.
+You need to plan how to share it and measure its success before making final edits.
 Organic cadence establishes baseline momentum and social proof; paid channels validate which UGC actually drives conversions and scales.
 Follow a clear weekly posting pattern, cross-promotion rules to avoid duplication penalties, and a paid-test matrix that turns winners into scaled campaigns.

 - Weekly mix: Rotate short-form video, carousel testimonials, static lifestyle images, and review highlights to keep algorithms engaged.